avansisintegracion/datalab/proj-kaggle-fishes/reports/presentation.md

 ---
 title: Partage de connaissance
 subtitle: Compétition kaggle 🐟
-author: Cristian, Mikaël
+author: Cristian, Mikael
 date: 2017-05-23
 ---

 # About the competition

+## Starting point

+In the Western and Central Pacific, 60% of the world’s tuna is caught illegally, a threat to marine ecosystem.

+## Goal of the competition

+Automate fish detection on pictures from fishing boats.
+(with machine learning)

 ## Images classes